EdgarAllenExile/notehub/Misc Notes/Structural Components.md

 You cannot create an instance of an interface directly.
 To use the functionality, you must implement the members through a class or struct.

 ### Dependancy Injection - Does this live here or in Design Patterns??

 Dependancy injection is a pattern in which an object or method supplies the dependancies of another object at run time.
 These dependacies or services dictate *something about the parent object.*

 The dependancy injection handles the creation of the objects, the classes relating to the objects and the provisioning of the classes to the objects.

 - If there are any changes to be made to the objects, it is the responsibility of the injection pattern to provide the objects the new classes.

 ## Annoying words that seem to keep cropping up

 Overloads

 Contract - Domain Layer

-### Hello